prechelt/anwesende/README.md

    - switch to the target server, and `docker pull` the three images there
    - The standard setup assumes the server files to lie in various subdirectories of path `/srv/docker/anwesende`.
+     You can use a different path as you prefer.
    - Copy the build server working dir to `/srv/docker/anwesende/src`.
      I use something along the lines of
      `rsync --exclude .git --exclude .*cache . targethost:/srv/docker/anwesende/src`
+8. For case CERT only:
-8. If you use manually created certificates (rather than letsencrypt), put your certificate at `/srv/docker/anwesende/traefik_ssl/certs/anwesende.pem` and your private key at `/srv/docker/anwesende/traefik_ssl/private/anwesende-key.pem`.
+   Put your certificate at `$ANW_HOSTDIR_TRAEFIK_SSL/certs/anwesende.pem` and your private key at `ANW_HOSTDIR_TRAEFIK_SSL/private/anwesende-key.pem`.
    (For good order's sake, directory `private` should be readable for root only.)
 9. Do `docker-compose -f production.yml up -d`.
    If all went well, your anwesende server should now be reachable.